-- High cost of building materials is hindering the construction of new affordable units - High cost of construction labor is hindering the construction of new affordable units - Rapidly increasing home values are further decreasing the supply of existing affordable housing - Lack of developers with experience constructing mixed-income or affordable housing
+- High cost of building materials is hindering the construction of new affordable units - High cost of construction labor is hindering the construction of new affordable units - Rapidly increasing home values are further decreasing the supply of existing affordable housing - Lack of developers with experience constructing mixed-income or affordable housing - Lack of adequate funding to provide significant subsidies to developers - Implementation of a significant Impact fee by the Marion County School Board

 The City of Ocala will continue to implement strategies to remove barriers to affordable housing including barriers posed by public policies.
 The City's strategies are designed to increase the supply of affordable housing and increase opportunity for access to affordable housing.
-The actions proposed by the City include reviewing and amending building and zoning codes regularly, offering incentives programs that reduce the cost of housing development to directly benefit homeowners such as tax abatements, and considering new and innovative methods for preserving existing affordable housing or adding to the current housing stock.
+The actions proposed by the City include reviewing and amending building and zoning codes regularly, offering incentive programs that reduce the cost of housing development to directly benefit homeowners, provide surplus property at a nominal cost, and considering new and innovative methods for preserving existing affordable housing or adding to the current housing stock.